kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Weeks 13-16

-- Repeat previous tasks until final copy is complete
+- Repeat previous tasks until the final copy is complete
-- Ensure "known issues" section is incorporated into final document
+- Ensure "known issues" section is incorporated into a final document

 ### Week 15